evanx/concerto/README.md

 ## concerto

+Simple git-based PKI with goals:
+- enable a minimal secure service API implementation
+- use client-side SSL certs for authentication and authorisation
+- support self-signed certs

-Simple git-based PKI where an API user must:
+The API user must:
 - generate a private key and self-signed public certificate e.g. using `openssl`
 - create a git repo for client certs e.g. `github.com/USER/certs-concerto`
 - commit the PEM file of the authorized cert to that git repo